Welcome to the Boulder Creek Elementary nurse's office!

 A written parental excuse is required if your child cannot participate in P.E. class for three classes or fewer.
 If your child is unable to participate in P.E. for more than three classes a doctor’s excuse is required.
 A doctor’s release is required for a child to participate in P.E. following surgery or serious injury.

 Please ensure your child's Emergency Card is always up to date with your most current contact information.
-If you do have any updates/changes to the Emergency Card, please come into the school office to make the updates.
-Thank you!
+If you do have any updates/changes to the Emergency Card, please go online or come into the school office to make the updates.

-Adequate hydration - "drinking plenty of water" - is critical to keeping headaches and tummy aches AWAY!
-Please make sure your student has a water bottle with them at school each day.
+Adequate hydration – aka "drinking plenty of water" – is critical to keeping headaches and tummy aches AWAY!
+Please make sure your chile has a water bottle with them at school each day.
 Drinking water goes a long way toward helping students stay in class and continue LEARNING.